OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Experiments

-\paragraph{Baselines.} We compare \obc{} with three state-of-the-art cache eviction methods: H$_2$O \citep{zhang2023h2o}, TOVA \citep{oren2024transformers}, and SnapKV \citep{li2024snapkv}, all of which rely solely on attention statistics but differ in eviction strategy.
-H$_2$O accumulates historical attention weights while retaining a fixed window of recent tokens.
-TOVA selects tokens based solely on the most recent query's attention weights and does not require a recent window.
-SnapKV, designed for prefill-only eviction, scores tokens based on a recent attention window and applies pooling to smooth token importance, making it effective for retrieval-centric tasks.
-We integrate \obc{} into these baselines by replacing their attention-based scores with our perturbation-aware scores while preserving their original eviction strategies.
-We refer to our eviction methods using the value-pruning score (Equation~\ref{eq:score-v}) as \obcV, the key-pruning score (Equation~\ref{eq:score-k}) as \obcK, and joint pruning score (Equation~\ref{eq:score-vk}) as \obcVK, respectively.
+We compare \obc{} with four representative KV cache eviction methods: H$_2$O \citep{zhang2023h2o}, TOVA \citep{oren2024transformers}, SnapKV \citep{li2024snapkv}, and AdaKV \citep{feng2026ada}, all of which rely on attention statistics as token importance indicators but differ in their eviction and budget allocation strategies.
+H$_2$O accumulates historical attention weights while retaining a fixed recent window.
+TOVA selects tokens based on the most recent query attention and does not require a recent window.
+SnapKV, designed for prefill-stage eviction, scores tokens based on a recent attention window and applies pooling to smooth token importance.
+AdaKV further introduces adaptive head-wise budget allocation, globally redistributing cache budgets across attention heads based on their cumulative attention weights.
+We integrate \obc{} into these baselines by replacing their original attention-based scores with our output-aware scores while preserving their original eviction strategies.
+We refer to our eviction methods using the value-pruning score as \obcV, the key-pruning score as \obcK, and the joint pruning score as \obcVK.

+To compare against existing value-aware scoring methods, we additionally include comparisons with VATP \citep{guo2024attention} and CriticalKV \citep{feng2025identify} in Section~\ref{sec:compare-to-value-baselines}.
+VATP uses an $\ell_1$-norm value-based importance score, while CriticalKV combines an attention-based preselection stage with a secondary value-aware scoring stage.